dragoon/django-selenium/README.rst

 ------

 - Set ``SELENIUM_DRIVER = 'Remote'`` in your settings file.

+- Set ``SELENIUM_CAPABILITY`` to the desired value.

+-  Probaly set ``SELENIUM_PATH`` to point to the selenium-server.jar on your system, for example ``/home/dragoon/selenium-server-2.6.jar``.
+This setting is required if you want to start selenium server along with tests.
+You don't need this if you keep your selenium server running using other methods.

 - Set ``SELENIUM_HOST`` to point to the IP/hostname of your remote selenium server.